CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 Passphrase for example-your-name.sec:
 ```

-And the output the decrypted file to your current directory
+After decryption you will have both the encrypted and decrypted file in SD Desktop.

 ```
 dog.jpg
+dog.jpg.c4gh
 ```